 Be a morning person!
 Seriously though, strive to get a good night’s sleep so morning feels better.

-Jamie Martin, 36, editor-in-chief at Experience Life magazine, co-host of the Life Time Talks podcast
+Jamie Martin, 40, editor in chief of Experience Life magazine, vice president of content strategy for Life Time, and cohost of the Life Time Talks podcast

-Jamie is a wife and the mom of two school-aged girls whose activity and social calendars keep the whole family on the go.
+Jamie is a wife and the mom of two pre-teen girls whose activity and social calendars keep the whole family on the go.

-My weekdays start around 5:15 a.m.
-I always drink a glass of water first thing, then move in some capacity for 45 to 60 minutes.
-If I don’t work out in the morning, I often struggle to fit it in elsewhere in my day.
+My weekdays start around 5:30 a.m.
+I always drink a glass of water first thing (sometimes with juice from half a lemon and a splash of apple-cider vinegar to support digestion), then move in some capacity for 45 to 60 minutes.

 Get up as soon as that alarm goes off!
 Put on those workout clothes and drink a glass of water to get going.
 It doesn’t work every day, but it’s proven to be the most effective way for me to be consistent with my routine.

 Bob is an early riser, bodybuilding competitor, and strength-training enthusiast.
-He’s a dad to three adult kids and a recent newlywed.
+He’s married and a dad to three adult kids.

 I start work at 5 a.m.
 Monday through Friday, so those days are pretty fixed.
 I set my alarm for 4:15 a.m., and I’m up and out the door by 4:45 a.m.

 To do this, I need to have everything ready.
-That means my clothes are out.
-My vitamins are out and ready to go.
-I drink an eight-ounce glass of water with a tablespoon of apple cider vinegar, a tablespoon of lemon juice, and a pinch of Himalayan salt while I take all my vitamins.
+That means my clothes are out and ready to go.
+I drink an eight-ounce glass of water with a tablespoon of apple cider vinegar, a tablespoon of lemon juice, and a pinch of Himalayan salt.

-I then go to the refrigerator, grab the food I’ve prepped for that day (two protein shakes plus a container of grilled meat and veggies, usually with pickles or sauerkraut), and put them in a little cooler.
+I then go to the refrigerator, grab the food I’ve prepped for that day (one protein shake plus two other meals containing protein, carbs, and a vegetable), and put them in a little cooler, along with my vitamins that I take after my first meal of the day.
 I also grab a gallon-sized container of water — which I drink throughout the course of the day — and then I go.

 That’s my 30-minute deal every single morning.
 I’ve got it down to a science.
-It takes me 10 minutes to get to work — I drink one of my shakes on the way — and I usually arrive at 4:55 a.m.
+It takes me 10 minutes to get to work — I drink a cold coffee on the way — and I usually arrive at 4:55 a.m.

 A really short morning.
 I could get up at 3:45 or 4 a.m. for more time, but my goal during the week is to get at least seven hours of sleep.
 I find I do better if I get everything ready the night before and get to bed by 9 p.m.

-My job and my passion are strength training, so while I always prefer real food, I do rely on protein shakes as well — one for breakfast and one as part of my lunch between clients.
-I blend up a double-batch of this whole-foods-based recipe and store it two containers in the fridge the night before: two scoops collagen protein, 1/2 cucumber, 1/2 avocado, 1/2 cup frozen blueberries, 1 tablespoon chia seeds, a handful of both fresh kale and spinach, and approximately 10 ounces of water.
+My job and my passion are strength training, so while I always prefer real food, I do rely on protein shakes as well.
+I blend up this whole-foods-based recipe and store it in the fridge the night before: one scoop collagen protein, two scoops whey isolate protein, 1/2 cucumber, 1/2 avocado, 1/2 cup frozen blueberries, 1 tablespoon chia seeds, a handful of both fresh kale and spinach, and approximately 10 ounces of water.